 Instructions

-- Combine all ingredients and stir well until completely combined.
+- Combine the shredded cheese and all the rest of the ingredients and stir well until completely combined.

 - You can eat it immediately, but it is better if you let it sit in the fridge for at least a few hours to let the flavors blend.